 Dharamshala in Northern India is famous for its association with the Dalai Lama and Tibetan community.
-It’s a fascinating and soul-nourishing place, but not far beyond the city you can experience soul-stirring peaks and joyful encounters with nature.
+It’s a fascinating and soul-nourishing place, and not far beyond the city you can experience soul-stirring peaks and joyful encounters with nature.

 For anyone planning a visit to Dharamshala in Northern India, I encourage you to journey out onto the nearby nature trails that surround the city.
 If you’re wondering what hikes to do – as there are many – the Triund Trek is accessible to everyone and should be at the top of your list.